Skip to main content

 Why this is optional

-In the Python SDK, DriverBase implements SupportsDriverContext by default.
+In the Python SDK, BaseDriver implements SupportsNativeTools by default.
 It derives the tools array from the MCSToolDriver.list_tools() output, converting each Tool into the OpenAI function-calling schema.
 The system_message is generated from the PromptStrategy but without inlined tool descriptions.
-This means any driver that inherits from DriverBase automatically supports native tool-calling without additional code.
+This means any driver that inherits from BaseDriver automatically supports native tool-calling without additional code.